Travel Updates Related to COVID-19 - Alerts | To renew a Florida driver license, ID card, tag, or title, visit GoRenew.com

-Orlando Mayor Buddy Dyer Bikes
+Orlando Mayor Buddy Dyer Bikesto Work

 The City of Orlando celebrated its 20th annual Bike to Work Day on Friday, October 25.
 More than 200 people joined Mayor Dyer for the bike ride from Loch Haven Park to Orlando’s City Hall.
 This year’s route included the recently opened Colonial Overpass, which provides a new route for cyclists and pedestrians to access downtown Orlando.